cdisc-org/DataExchange-ODM-LinkML/docs/Transition.md

     comments:
     - 'Required

-      range:oidref
+      range: oidref

-      The SourceOID must match the OID attribute of a StudyEventGroupDef, StudyEventDef, ItemGroupDef, ItemDef or Branching child element of the MetaDataVersion parent element of the WorkflowDef .'
+      The SourceOID must match the OID attribute of a StudyEventGroupDef, StudyEventDef, ItemGroupDef, ItemDef or Branching child element of the MetaDataVersion parent element of the WorkflowDef.'
     domain_of:
     - Transition
     range: oidref